 - apply the separately identifiable requirement only at the inception of the hedging relationship.
-A similar exception also provided for redesignation of hedged items in hedges where dedesignation and redesignation take place frequently e.g. macro hedges. - prospectively cease applying the exceptions at the earlier of: - a. when the uncertainty regarding the timing and the amount of interest rate benchmark based cash flows is no longer present; and - b. the discontinuation of the hedging relationship (or reclassification of all amounts from the cash flow hedge reserve).
+A similar exception is also provided for redesignation of hedged items in hedges where dedesignation and redesignation take place frequently - e.g. macro hedges.

+-prospectively cease applying the exceptions at the earlier of:

+(a) when the uncertainty regarding the timing and the amount of interest rate benchmark based cash flows is no longer present; and

+(b) the discontinuation of the hedging relationship (or reclassification of all amounts from the cash flow hedge reserve).

-The assessment of uncertainty should be performed on an item-by-item basis for hedges involving groups of items.
+The assessment of uncertainty should be performed on an item-by-item basis for hedges involving groups of items. -disclose:

-- disclose: - the significant interest rate benchmarks to which hedging relationships are exposed; - · the extent of risk exposure that is affected by IBOR reform; - how the transition to alternative benchmark interest rates is being managed; - · a description of significant assumptions or judgements made in applying the amendments; and - the nominal amount of the hedging instruments in those hedging relationships.
+•the significant interest rate benchmarks to which hedging relationships are exposed;

+•the extent of risk exposure that is affected by IBOR reform;

+•how the transition to alternative benchmark interest rates is being managed;

+•a description of significant assumptions or judgements made in applying the amendments; and ii.
-ii.
 Standards and Interpretations not adopted by the EU